 “I was also confused … where [Purple Chocolates] … have [budgeted to lose] cash of up to $325k but still managed to [budget for] a profit of $825k at the same time.
 To me this doesn’t make sense…”

-Many people are engaging well with some of the illustrations of the key concepts and are also expressing their opinions and responses, supported with their own prior knowledge and previous experience:
+Many people are engaging well with some of the illustrations of the key concepts, expressing their opinions and responses supported with their prior knowledge and previous experience:

 “One thing that stood out to me … was the story about Dixon Street in New Zealand.
 At first I was amused by what had happened because it is a classic mix up but then it really made me think about how people could finalise the decision without actually visiting Wellington… I have personally experienced this myself in a job I used to have where the ‘big boss’ made many decisions for the shop but rarely made a visit to react to problems first hand.
 Amongst the staff the disagreement from this decision would always cause dramas and upsets and it just goes to prove that sometimes decisions need a second opinion from the workers further down the chain.”